Barbery/laravel-phpredis/README.md

 ## install
 You can install it by composer, just execute below command

+### for laravel >= 5.4
+Since laravel 5.4, laravel already support phpredis dirver.
+So, you don't need to use this library.

 ### for laravel >= 5.3
 ```bash
 composer require barbery/laravel-phpredis:dev-master